resgroup/customer-tests-excel/README.md

 # Usage

-The easiest way to get started is to use the [scaffolding project](https://github.com/resgroup/customer-tests-excel-scaffolding).
+The easiest way to get started is to follow the [step by step guide](doc/step-by-step-guide.md).

 However you can do it manually